-Provision of Clinical Instruction Midterm Elect Wildterm Final The clinical instructor (CI) was familiar with the academic program's objectives and expectations for this experience.
+1=Strongly Disagree 2=Disagree 3=Neutral 5=Strongly Agree Provision of Clinical Instruction Midterm Final The clinical instructor (CI) was familiar with the academic program's objectives and expectations for this experience.
 The clinical education site had written objectives for this learning experience.
-The clinical education site's objectives for this learning experience were CONT. clearly communicated.
+The clinical education site's objectives for this learning experience were clearly communicated.
 There was an opportunity for student input into the objectives for this learning experience.
-The CI provided constructive feedback on student performance. ale was willy The CI provided timely feedback on student performance.
+The CI provided constructive feedback on student performance The CI provided timely feedback on student performance.
 The CI demonstrated skill in active listening.
 The CI provided clear and concise communication.
 The CI communicated in an open and non-threatening manner.
 The CI taught in an interactive manner that encouraged problem solving.
 There was a clear understanding to whom you were directly responsible and accountable.
-The supervising CI was accessible when needed. - Xeromes - The CI clearly explained your student responsibilities.
+The supervising Ct was accessible when needed.
+The CI clearly explained your student responsibilities.
 The CI provided responsibilities that were within your scope of knowledge and skills.
-The CI facilitated patient-therapist and therapist-student relationships.
+The CI facilitated patient therapist and therapist-student relationships.
 Time was available with the CI to discuss patient/client interventions.
 The CI served as a positive role model in physical therapy practice.
 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 The CI integrated knowledge of various learning styles into student clinical teaching.
 The CI made the formal evaluation process constructive.
 The CI encouraged the student to self-assess.
-Nas your Cl'(s) evaluation of your level of performance in agreement with yo our solf asso nomont? tag year of (o) or all auton of your lover of performance in agreement with yo our sen-asse SSITIETT Aidterm Evaluation ☐ Yes ☐ No Final Evaluation ☐ Yes ☐ No f there were inconsistencies, how were they discussed and managed? /lidterm Evaluation Final Evaluation

-What did your CI(s) do well to contribute to your learning?
+23. Was your Cl'(s) evalua ation of your level of p performance in agree ement with your self-assessment?
+Midterm Evaluation ☐ Yes ☐ No Final Evaluation ☐ Yes ☐ No 24.
+If there were inconsist encies, how were the y discussed and ma naged?
+Midterm Evaluation Final Evaluation - - 25 What did your CI(s) do well to contribute to vour learning?